 Discover creative ways to encourage others and to motivate them toward acts of compassion, doing beautiful works as expressions of love.
 This is not the time to pull away and neglect meeting together, as some have formed the habit of doing, because we need each other!
 In fact, we should come together even more frequently, eager to encourage and urge each other onward as we anticipate that day dawning.Hebrews 10:24-25 TPT

 We need each other, and this is not the time to pull away from meeting together (even virtually).
-Spiritual relationships encourage our faith and help urge us onward.
+Spiritual relationships help us to choose faith over fear and help urge us onward.

 In a time of a global pandemic, fighting the temptation to hide is even more critical because we are all more naturally isolated from one another.
 It’s easier to sink into your fears when you are alone because you have no one to give you perspective and, since we’re all a bit physically isolated, other people might not notice.

-But if you want to choose faith instead of fear, don’t hide.
+But if you want to choose faith over fear, don’t hide.
 Reach out to spiritual friends so they can encourage you, and you can encourage them.
 Everyone needs encouragement in these difficult times and looking for ways to encourage someone else might take your mind off your own fears.

 - Do you see any signs that your fear has made you go into hiding?

-- How can you “step out of hiding” to connect with a friend or two today?
+- How can you choose faith over fear and “step out of hiding” to connect with a friend or two today?